PrunaAI/pruna/README.md

 base_model = StableDiffusionPipeline.from_pretrained("CompVis/stable-diffusion-v1-4")
 ```

 Then, use Pruna's `smash` function to optimize your model.
-Pruna provides a variety of different compression and optimization algorithms, allowing you to combine different algorithms to get the best possible results.
+Pruna provides a variety of different optimization algorithms, allowing you to combine different algorithms to get the best possible results.
 You can customize the optimization process using `SmashConfig`:

 ```python
 from pruna import smash, SmashConfig